tamarin-prover/tamarin-prover/src/002_installation.md

 ### VIM ###

-1. Create `.vim` directory in your home directory if not already existing
+1. Create `~/.vim` directory if not already existing, which is the typical location for `$VIMRUNTIME`
-2. Change directory to `.vim`
+2. Change directory to `$VIMRUNTIME`
 3. Place the [filetype.vim](https://github.com/tamarin-prover/tamarin-prover/blob/develop/etc/filetype.vim) file
-4. Create another directory named `syntaxes` in the `.vim` directory and change to it
+4. Create another directory `syntax` in the `$VIMRUNTIME` directory and change directory to it.
-5. Place the [spthy.vim](https://github.com/tamarin-prover/tamarin-prover/blob/develop/etc/spthy.vim) and [sapic.vim](https://github.com/tamarin-prover/tamarin-prover/blob/develop/etc/sapic.vim) files in syntaxes
+5. Place the [spthy.vim](https://github.com/tamarin-prover/tamarin-prover/blob/develop/etc/spthy.vim) and [sapic.vim](https://github.com/tamarin-prover/tamarin-prover/blob/develop/etc/sapic.vim) files in `$VIMRUNTIME/syntax`

 ### Sublime Text 3 ###